 These benefits compound, turning micro habits into the scaffolding of long-term change.

 Start small and specific.
-Research shows that habits are more likely to stick when they are tiny, easy, and clearly defined.
+Habits are more likely to stick when they are tiny, easy, and clearly defined.
 Instead of saying “I will exercise more,” say “I will put on my walking shoes after lunch.”
 Beginning with the smallest possible version of a habit lowers resistance and ensures early success.

 Tracking creates visibility.
 You can: